GIScience/heigit-disaster-portal/docs/index.md

 To be able to add or edit any of the given areas, you have to have access to any given data provider.
 Contact support@smartmobility.heigit.org if you need to edit areas, but don't have any access token.

-Once you have an access token, click on `1` and select your Data Provider and enter your access token in the following dialog:
+Once you have an access token, click on the button marked with `1` in [the controls section](#disaster-portal-controls) and select your Data Provider and enter your access token in the following dialog:

 <p align=center>
 <kbd>